Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Dirac electron nozzle

 We apply the hydrodynamic equations of Eq.~\eqref{eq:hydro_final_apx} to resolve the velocity profile of a nozzle geometry (see Fig.~\ref{fig:flow}).
 We rewrite the velocity $\vecV = V \vecu$ with unit vector $\vecu$ and we can write $\vecu \cdot \nabla \equiv \partial_\parallel$, such that the relations in Eq.~\eqref{eq:hydro_final} become:

 with the last line valid for any unit vector $\vecu_\perp \perp \vecu$.
 The divergence of the normalized flow vector is related to the increase or decrease of the cross section of the nozzle by

 assuming laminar flow and thereby ruling out turbulent flow.
-Inserting this into Eqs.~\eqref{eq:hydro_nozzle_1} and \eqref{eq:hydro_nozzle_2} and adding Eq.~\eqref{eq:hydro_nozzle_3}, we retrieve the nozzle equations in \eqref{eq:nozzle}, where the subscript of the partial derivative, indicating that it acts along the direction of the flow, is omitted.
+Inserting this into Eqs.~\eqref{eq:hydro_nozzle_1} and \eqref{eq:hydro_nozzle_2} and adding Eq.~\eqref{eq:hydro_nozzle_3}, we retrieve the nozzle equations in Eq.~\eqref{eq:nozzle}, where the subscript of the partial derivative, indicating that it acts along the direction of the flow, is omitted.
 The last equation derived here, Eq.~\eqref{eq:hydro_nozzle_4}, describes how a flow profile makes corners and does not affect the nozzle effect.
-Moreover, it is irrelevant for a straight nozzle geometry with small deviations of the cross section, rendering the flow profile effectively one-dimensional (along the direction of $\vecu$).
+Here, we do not explicitly treat the transverse direction(s) of the flow profile and consider the flow to be effectively one-dimensional (along the direction of $\vecu$).

 Now we can relate the cross section to the flow speed.
-Combining the first and second equality of Eq.~\eqref{eq:nozzle}, we obtain:
+Combining the second and third equality of Eq.~\eqref{eq:nozzle}, we obtain:

-As in the main text, we omit the subscript of the partial derivative.
-Combining the last equality of Eq.~\eqref{eq:nozzle} with the expression for the pressure in Eq.~\eqref{eq:macrovalues_eq}, we get:
+with the subscript of the partial derivative omitted to simplify the notation.
+Combining the first equality of Eq.~\eqref{eq:nozzle} with the expression for the pressure in Eq.~\eqref{eq:macrovalues_eq}, we get:

-These equations can be combined to obtain Eq.~\eqref{eq:nozzle_sol}.
+These equations can be combined to obtain the nozzle equations in Eq.~\eqref{eq:nozzle_sol}.

 To derive the nozzle equations in terms of temperature and chemical potential [Eq.~\eqref{eq:nozzle_3}], some additional manipulations are required.
 Let us separate the velocity dependence,